Nikolaj Velimirović: Legacy

 Porfirije, Serbian Patriarch stated that he is one of the three most notable Serb theologians to be recognized internationally.
 Velimirović is included in the book The 100 most prominent Serbs.
+In 2023 in Belgrade, on Ascension Day, the city's patronal feast, his relics were carried in front of a procession attended by more than 100,000 people, making it the largest procession in the history of Belgrade.